 We all struggle with bad habits, some of us more than others. bad habits can be fun and some bad habits can be more fun than others.
 As a result, avoiding them can be difficult and sometimes seem almost impossible.

 You will often find tips, tricks, and strategies offered by science and popular culture.
 What if I told you I know of a better way?
 No more bogus tips, tricks, and folklore.

 There are easy and simpler ways to get rid of bad habits and enhance your life.

-Minimalist Living is the practice of evaluating all aspects of your life and retaining all that adds value and spark happiness and curtailing or eliminating those that do not.
+Minimalist Living is the practice of evaluating all aspects of your life and retaining all that adds value and sparks happiness and curtailing or eliminating those that do not.

 Try these Minimalists Living tips to break the bad habits affecting your quality of life.

 What Are Bad Habits?

 A bad habit is a negative behavior pattern, plain and simple.
-It is widely believed there is a Trigger, Routine, Reward that make up the properties of a bad habit, and when repeated enough it becomes second nature.
+It is widely believed there is a Trigger, Routine, or Reward that makes up the properties of a bad habit, and when repeated enough it becomes second nature.

 That is one of the many reasons bad habits become difficult to break.

 Bad habits eventually become instinctive and difficult to notice causing the bad habit to become increasingly worst over time.

-Bad habits exhaust energy, become time-consuming, destructive, and create roadblocks making it more difficult for us to reach our goals.
+Bad habits exhaust energy, become time-consuming, and destructive, and create roadblocks making it more difficult for us to reach our goals.

-Minimalist living put a focus on simplifying life to the chunks we enjoy most and believe these minimalists Living inspired tips are a great way to break the bad habits affecting the quality of your life.
+Minimalist living puts a focus on simplifying life to the chunks we enjoy most and believes these minimalists Living-inspired tips are a great way to break the bad habits affecting the quality of your life.

 Bad Habits are really Hard To break, Duh!

-Remember the Trigger, Routine, Reward characteristics of bad habits?
+Remember the Trigger, Routine, and Reward characteristics of bad habits?
 They are the irresistible proposition that makes bad habits so appealing initially.